30 Everyday Mistakes You’re Probably Making That Can Ruin Your Teeth

 Keeping your toothbrush some place unsanitary

 Portable toothbrush holders are a less than tidy way to store your toothbrush.
 “Bacteria thrive in wet, and particularly warm, environments,” Townsend says.
 “Storing your brush in a holder immediately after use creates an environment where bacteria thrive, since bristles never dry out between uses.
 Moreover, wet brushes also have the propensity to grow mold which can make you extremely ill.”
 Instead, store your toothbrush in a cup away from the toilet, and be sure that the bristles don’t touch those of a family member, since bristle-to-bristle contact can spread bacteria.
-Find out just how bad it is to share a toothbrush.

 Using a toothpick

 This habit—if done occasionally and gently—isn’t so terrible to help dislodge large particles from between the teeth.
 “But never use a toothpick as a replacement for dental floss,” Townsend says.
-“If used with too much force, toothpicks ca be extremely damaging to the gums and abrasive to the base of the teeth.”
+“If used with too much force, toothpicks can be extremely damaging to the gums and abrasive to the base of the teeth.”
 In addition, you run the risk of having pieces break off or risk having a splinter caught between your teeth.
 Your better bet: Pack a floss pick to gently clean spaces between your teeth.

 Continuing to smoke